 Service Level Agreement

 .
-Registry shall comply with the performance specifications set forth in Appendix 7 of the Registry Agreement.
+Registry shall comply with the performance specifications set forth in Specification 10 of the Registry Agreement.

 ICANN Requirements and TLD Requirements

 .
 Registry's obligations hereunder are subject to modification at any time as the result of ICANN Requirements or TLD Requirements or any changes thereto.
 Notwithstanding anything in this Agreement to the contrary, Registrar shall comply with (i) any such ICANN Requirements in accordance with the timeline defined by ICANN, and (ii) any such TLD Requirements in accordance with the timeline defined by Registry.